pirahawk/forshow/scratch.md

-You need to publish a container image to Azure Container Registry.
+You are developing two containers to deploy to Azure Container Instances (ACI).

+You need to ensure that the containers share a lifecycle, resources, local network, and storage volumes.

-Which tool or interface should you use?
+What should you use?

 Select only one answer.

-Microsoft Artifact Registry portal

-Azure Cloud Shell in the Azure portal

-Azure Container Registry Tasks page in the Azure portal

-Azure Container Registry Repositories page in the Azure portal
+YAML file

+Container group

+Virtual network

+Environment variable